Want to search for the relevant question and answer in your own language? Change the language in the dropdown menu above.

 Please use the link to the webform provided in the notification letter accompanying the adopted decision:

 You must indicate a name for each request listed in the decision, even if it is the same for all requests.
 If you fail to do so, ECHA will have to designate one of the recipients of the decision, for each test lacking an identified registrant.

 All recipients of the same decision are collectively responsible for fulfilling the requests in the decision that are relevant to their registered tonnage band.

 After you receive the adopted decision, you need to agree collectively on who of the recipients is going to perform the requested studies.
 This is independent from the fact that the lead registrant is the one who submits the information “acting with the agreement of the other assenting registrants” (Article 11(1) of REACH).

 The recipients of the decision are expected to agree on the testing to be performed as per their data (and cost) sharing obligations.
 You also need to agree on the material to be tested for each study requested, ensuring that it produces appropriate information and is representative of the registered substance as manufactured by all members of the joint submission.

-No. ECHA will only check whether a dossier update was submitted once the deadline set in the decision has passed.
-ECHA will then evaluate whether the submitted information (test or adaptation) fulfils the requests in the decision (see Q&A ID 1064).
+No. ECHA will only check whether a dossier update is submitted once the deadline set in the decision has passed.
+ECHA will then evaluate whether the submitted information (test or adaptation) fulfils the requests in the decision (see Q&A 1064).
 This is part of the follow-up evaluation process.

 In other words, ECHA does not perform any evaluations before the deadline in the decision has expired.